ember-learn/ember-blog/source/2019-04-28-the-ember-times-issue-96.md

 Be kind,

-Jessica Jordan, the crowd and the Learning Team
+Jessica Jordan, Isaac Lee, the crowd and the Learning Team